proshian/neuroswipe/README.md

 The $\frac{dx}{dt}$, $\frac{dy}{dt}$, $\frac{d^2x}{dt^2}$, $\frac{d^2y}{dt^2}$ derivatives are calculated using the finite difference method.

-#### SP Embedding that uses a weighted sum of all key embedding (My Weighted SP Embedding)
+#### SPE that uses a weighted sum of all key embedding (My Weighted SPE)

 This is a new method invented in this research that is not found in the literature: all the papers use only the nearest keyboard key embedding when constructing a swipe point embedding.

-It is similar to `My nearest SP embedding` described above, but instead of `the nearest keyboard key embedding` a `weighted sum of all keyboard key embeddings` is used.
+It is similar to `My nearest SPE` described above, but instead of `the nearest keyboard key embedding` a `weighted sum of all keyboard key embeddings` is used.

 $$ embedding = \sum_{key}f(d_{key}) \cdot embedding_{key}$$